The Illinois Department of Human Rights Alerts

 August 2, 2021, Governor JB Pritzker signed House Bill 121, ensuring the Illinois Human Rights Act protects anyone with federal work authorization, the legal requirement necessary to work in the United States, from employment discrimination.
 When verifying employment, employers may not refuse to hire an individual based on the status or length of status of their work authorization.
 This new change aligns protections in the Illinois Human Rights Act with those already in federal law.

 Report Adverse Judgments and Administrative Rulings Under 5/2-108

 Beginning July 1, 2020, and by each July 1 thereafter, each employer that had an adverse judgment or administrative ruling against it in the preceding calendar year shall disclose annually to the Department of Human Rights, the following information: the total number of adverse judgments or administrative rulings during the preceding year; whether any equitable relief was ordered; and the number of adverse judgments or administrative rulings entered against the employer within specific categories outlined in Section 2-108(B) of the Illinois Human Rights Act.

 Download the FAQ for Employers under Section 5/2-108 for more information.
 (Chinese) (Polish) (Spanish)

-To report adverse judgments or administrative rulings download the Form IDHR 2-108.
+To report adverse judgments or administrative rulings, access and download the Form IDHR 2-108.

 Illinois Human Rights Act Amended to Add Conviction Record Protections